YTread Logo

 making ferrofluid from scratch...

-There was a small loss from all the stuff stuck to the plate, but overall, this was about what I normally got.
-Now that we've seen what my fluid did, I just wanted to quickly compare it to the commercial stuff.
-This right here was just part of the trading fluid I bought and this is what I did.
-The spikes on mine are significantly larger and, in my opinion, more impressive as well.
-The size of the spikes depends mainly on the concentration of magnetite in the fluid, and I think mine had much more.
-Every run I do, I try to saturate the kerosene, but since this process is still a bit complicated, I haven't gotten consistent results.
+Now that we have seen what my liquid did, I just wanted to compare it quickly with commercial things.
+This was just some of the commercial liquids I bought, and this was what I did.
+The peaks in mine sonsignifiably larger, and in my opinion, they are also more impressive.
+The size of the peaks depends mainly on the concentration of magnetite in the fluid, and I think mine only had much more.
+In every race I do, I try to saturate the kerosene, but because this process is still a bit borning, I have not obtained consistent results.
+This race turned out to be the best I filmed, but I had some that I did not record that they were of higher quality.

 making ferrofluid from scratch